 We organise monthly research seminars, the traditional annual conference of the SOGOLAS in February, as well as numerous other research events (project and cooperation meetings, methodology courses, etc.).
 We contribute to the activities of the doctoral schools of behavioural, social and health sciences and economics and innovation.

 Our high-level peer-reviewed research journals (Studies of Transition States and Societies, Acta Politica Estica, East-West Studies, East European Yearbook on Human Rights) are published once or twice a year and information about the terms for submitting contributions is available on the webpages of the journals.
-The SOGOLAS is currently working on 50 R&D projects and we are the lead partner in two H2020 programme projects (MIRNet and YouhtLife) and three COST programme projects (YOUNG-IN, SHIINE, GDHRNet).
-We also implement 1 group grant, 3 start-up grants and 2 post-doctoral grants within the framework of personal research funding and we have a Mobilitas+ programme post-doctoral fellow carrying out research at our School.
+The SOGOLAS is currently working on 50 R&D projects and we are the lead partner in two H2020 programme projects (YouhtLife and LABOUR) and three COST programme projects (YOUNG-IN, SHIINE, GDHRNet).
+We also implement 2 starting grants and 1 post-doctoral grant within the framework of personal research funding.

 In the coming years, we shall turn our special attention to developing R&D activities in the field of research and areas of responsibility of the focus field Society and Open Governance.
 We shall focus on research groups and their mutual cooperation, the promotion of academic capacity and new generation as well as the development of supportive research infrastructure and the support system.
 We shall contribute to the promotion of the University’s focus fields and international cooperation, and to the appreciation of international consortiums and professional networks.